-Statistical Collaboration and Statisticians for UNC Investigator Initiated Studies
+UNC Investigator Initiated Studies

 The following describe ‘feasibility’ and ‘pilot’ studies.
 It should be noted that many small studies contain aspects of both.

 A ‘pilot‘ study is a small study with a sample size of often no more than 5 to 15 subjects.
 A pilot study is often done as a precursor to a larger study.
-While data from a small study of this kind rarely produces results that are publishable, these studies may gather crucial information that will be used in power and sample size calculations for a larger study, and may also provide important insight into the study design.
+While data from a small study of this kind rarely produces results that are publishable, these studies may gather crucial information that will be used in power and sample size calculations for a larger study and may also provide important insight into study design considerations.
 Regardless, a pilot study must still contain a clear primary objective and a description of what constitutes a successful completion of the study.
 A successful pilot study may gather important estimates about measures of interest and their statistical variability.
 Again, these numbers would be useful in future power and sample size calculations.

 Often, a small study will contain components of both these studies.
 Sometimes these studies may be referred to as ‘exploratory’ studies.
 The main point to remember is that studies, regardless of size, must have a definition of success that is clear and measurable, and must have some justification for the sample size.